 - Social distancing and hand hygiene practices are still strongly encouraged at all times

 Restrictions that are still in force include:

-- Restricted opening hours (9am-5pm Monday to Friday, late open til 7pm on Thursday, 9am to 4pm Saturday)
+- Restricted opening hours (9am to 5pm Monday to Friday, late open til 7pm on Thursday, 9am to 4pm Saturday)

 Library services that will continue to be provided: